Lightning-AI/pytorch-lightning/docs/source/advanced/mixed_precision.rst

 by performing operations in half-precision format while storing minimal information in single-precision to retain as much information as possible in critical parts of the network.
 Since the introduction of Tensor Cores in the Volta and Turing architectures, significant training speedups are experienced by switching to mixed precision.
 It combines both FP32 and lower bit floating-points (such as FP16) to reduce memory footprint during model training/evaluation, resulting in improved performance.
 It does so by identifying the steps that require full precision and using a 32-bit floating-point for only those steps while using a 16-bit floating-point everywhere else.
-Mixed precision training achieves all these benefits while ensuring that no task-specific accuracy is lost compared to full precision training.
+Mixed precision training achieves all these benefits while ensuring that no task-specific accuracy is lost compared to full precision training [`2 <https://docs.nvidia.com/deeplearning/performance/mixed-precision-training/index.html>`_].

 .. note::